Suicide Squad: Kill the Justice League: Setting and characters

 Suicide Squad: Kill the Justice League is set in the Batman: Arkham universe, five years after the events of Batman: Arkham Knight (2015).
 The game centers around the Suicide Squad, which is initially composed of Arkham Asylum inmates Dr. Harleen Quinzel / Harley Quinn (Tara Strong), George "Digger" Harkness / Captain Boomerang (Daniel Lapaine), Floyd Lawton / Deadshot (Note: This version of Deadshot is African-American, who also claims that the Deadshot who appeared in previous Batman: Arkham games was an imposter.
 In-game dialogue suggests the previous Deadshot is a multiversal variant.)
 (Bumper Robinson), and Belle Reve prisoner Prince Nanaue / King Shark (Joe Seanoa), created by A.R.G.U.S. director Amanda Waller (Debra Wilson).
 The main antagonist takes the form of Vril Dox / Brainiac (Jason Isaacs), a highly intelligent alien who has invaded Earth and brainwashed its inhabitants, including Justice League members Kal-El / Clark Kent / Superman (Nolan North), Barry Allen / The Flash (Scott Porter), John Stewart / Green Lantern (Dan White), and Bruce Wayne / Batman (Kevin Conroy).

-Other characters interacted with in the game include Princess Diana of Themyscira / Wonder Woman (Zehra Fazal), the only member of the Justice League not under Brainiac's control; Colonel Rick Flag Jr. (Jim Pirri), an A.R.G.U.S. operative working for Waller; Lex Luthor (Corey Burton), a megalomaniacal billionaire and Superman's arch-nemesis; Lois Lane (Seychelle Gabriel), a Metropolis news reporter working for the Daily Planet; Aaron Cash (Duane R. Shepard Sr.), an Arkham Asylum guard; Edward Nigma / The Riddler (Wally Wingert), a narcissistic supervillain who challenges the Squad with completing various puzzles across the city; Oswald Cobblepot / The Penguin (Nolan North), a Gotham City crime lord and weapons dealer who supplies the Squad with anti-metahuman weaponry; Mikron O'Jeneus / Gizmo (Rick Pasqualone), a vehicle expert who develops various means of transportation for the Squad; Zalika / Hack (Omono Okojie), a technomancer who monitors the Squad's neck bombs and provides them upgrades; Hack (Omone Okoji), a technopathic hacker; Hiro Okamura / The Toyman (Christopher Sean), a mechanical genius who idolizes the Justice League; and Pamela Isley / Poison Ivy (Darcy Rose Byrnes), a reincarnated version of the plant-controlling supervillain who died during the events of Arkham Knight with no memories of her past life.
+Major supporting characters in the game include Princess Diana of Themyscira / Wonder Woman (Zehra Fazal), the only member of the Justice League not under Brainiac's control; Colonel Rick Flag Jr. (Jim Pirri), an A.R.G.U.S. operative working for Waller; Lex Luthor (Corey Burton), a megalomaniacal billionaire and Superman's arch-nemesis; Lois Lane (Seychelle Gabriel), a Metropolis news reporter working for the Daily Planet; Aaron Cash (Duane R. Shepard Sr.), an Arkham Asylum guard; Edward Nigma / The Riddler (Wally Wingert), a narcissistic supervillain who challenges the Squad with completing various puzzles across the city; Oswald Cobblepot / The Penguin (Nolan North), a Gotham City crime lord and weapons dealer who supplies the Squad with anti-metahuman weaponry; Mikron O'Jeneus / Gizmo (Rick Pasqualone), a vehicle expert who develops various means of transportation for the Squad; Zalika / Hack (Omono Okojie), a technomancer who monitors the Squad's neck bombs and provides them upgrades; Hiro Okamura / The Toyman (Christopher Sean), a mechanical genius who idolizes the Justice League; and Pamela Isley / Poison Ivy (Darcy Rose Byrnes), a reincarnated version of the plant-controlling supervillain who died during the events of Arkham Knight with no memories of her past life.